 The chapel is being restored to a design by Adam Richards Architects for Chichester Community Development Trust.
-The external works, including installing new, modern guttering, is being carried out by roofline specialists County Guttering.
-They chose aluminium guttering in a heritage style from ARP in order to protect the delicate fabric of the Grade II listed façade which includes downland flint cobble walls.
+The external work, including installing new, modern guttering, is being carried out by roofline specialists at County Gutters.
+They chose aluminium guttering in a heritage style from ARP to protect the delicate fabric of the Grade II listed façade, including downland flint cobble walls.

 “We chose to fit aluminium guttering because, as a modern material, it requires very little ongoing maintenance to stress the façade of the chapel,” says County’s Simon Wheatley.
 “But more importantly, it is so lightweight compared to other materials; it does not put a strain on the fabric of this historic building.”

 County Gutters, who only use ARP guttering on their projects, chose 150mm beaded Sentinel half-round guttering with a heritage finish for Graylingwell Chapel, complemented with ARP’s cast aluminium Colonnade downpipes.

 ARP’s cast aluminium rainwater products are traditionally sand cast from an aluminium alloy in traditional profiles, sizes, and textures to give the full visual effect and aesthetics of cast iron.